Performing a Twitter audit may not be your favorite task as a marketer, but it is still something you have to check off your list.

 - Socialinsider is a useful analytics tool that provides in-depth data so you can easily perform your Twitter audit.

 - TwitterAudit takes 5K accounts samples and it’s said to have one of the best accuracy rates to detect bots.

-- FollowerAudit is one of the most detailed free Twitter audit tools, that lets you analyze accounts with a following of maximim 5K, available in a free and also a premium version.
+- FollowerAudit is one of the most detailed free Twitter audit tools, that lets you analyze accounts with a following of maximum 5K, available in a free and also a premium version.

-- Tweepi is a free tool that finds you the fake accounts, but you can’t delete them using the tool and you have to do it manually.
+- Tweepi is a free tool that finds you the fake accounts for you.
+However, you can’t delete them using the tool and you have to do it manually.

 - Botometer is not a bulk tool but rather analyzes one account at a time.
 However, it lets you check users, friends and followers.

-- SparkToro - this tool audits a sample of 2K followers for and runs diagnostics found to strongly correlate with these types of fake followers.
+- SparkToro audits a sample of 2K followers for and runs diagnostics found to strongly correlate with these types of fake followers.

 After you’ve spotted the fake accounts it’s time to delete them by blocking them.
 It’s the only way to force them to unfollow.

 However, tools will only get you so far, especially depending on the budget you have attributed to your Twitter marketing.
 It’s up to you to ultimately make sure you set up and respect the standards of your account.

 Find more Twitter tools that can help your marketing game!

 Learning how to perform a social media audit should be one of every marketer’s skills.
 This way, they will periodically assess the performance of the brand, finding out when it’s time to change the strategy.